Kunlong1994/lab3/Final-Project,-HW-#1.md

 ## Add a link to the student spreadsheet

 Once you've created your project repository, update [this student spreadsheet](https://docs.google.com/spreadsheets/d/1jj1k6TqVeYlY_HoPcCLTnNt2-maIJkDGyz53OstApOA/edit) with your project title, a link to the GitHub repository, and a list of your teammates' NetIDs.

+## Project Presentation

+Don't forget that you will be presenting on your project progress next Thursday, November 8!
+More information on the [Final Project] page.